m-kovalsky/Fabric/README.md

 ```

 ## Loading Semantic-Link into a custom Fabric environment
-An even better way to ensure the Semantic-Link library is available in your workspace/notebooks is to load it as a library in ac custom Fabric environment.
+An even better way to ensure the Semantic-link library is available in your workspace/notebooks is to load it as a library in ac custom Fabric environment.
 If you do this, you will not have to run the above '%pip install semantic-link' code every time in your notebook.
 Please follow the steps below to create an environment and load the Semantic-Link library.

 #### Create a custom environment
 1. Navigate to your Fabric workspace